FATac/fatac.github.com/source/configuration.rst

 - **text**: suitable for most cases, it shows data as it's resolved with no modification.
 - **linkedObject**: it shows resolved data path along with the referenced object id, separated by '@'.
 For example: London@my_london_id, this allows to create an hyperlink to the referenced object, which would be http://internetdomain.org/rest-path/resource/my_london_id/...
 - **date**: and its parts (**date.year**, **date.day**, **date.month**).
 Same effect as date defined at step 3.
 - **search**: this is a quite sophisticated object that comprises Solr searching feature from indexed data filtered by the specified constraint defined as combination of value and path.
 In this example: the search will only result to persons ("Person.knows:") that know current person ("Person.id").
-For detailed information about searches please see the Search page.
+For detailed information about searches please see Visualization page.